smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 to respond to the provocations in the way you did, and show us your development as a LENS member and computer musician through these AVD submissions.

+You can (and are encouraged to) include diagrams, screenshots, even links to videos, as long as they help you tell a coherent story (i.e. don't just dump a bunch of screenshots in there because it makes it look fancy).

 ### Submission process

 Submit each document (in markdown or pdf format) through